Faculty & Staff

 A. Williams Co-Principal of Teaching and Learning Middle School

 Andria Williams is excited to join the Unity Preparatory team as the Lead Literacy Intervention teacher.
 She earned her Bachelor of Arts degree in English Literature from Florida State University (Tallahassee, Florida) and a MEd in Reading Education from The University of Central Florida (Orlando, Florida).
 With a heart for the community and education, she has volunteered her time to serve and lead others through civic engagement from childhood.
 After graduating from Florida State University, Andria completed a year of service as a Citizen Action AmeriCorps member.
 She then went on to teach two years of 9th and 10th grade Intensive Reading and Reading Enrichment courses in Miami-Dade County.
 During this time, she served as a lead/ mentor teacher and the majorette sponsor.
 After realizing her passion for literacy, Andria relocated to Orlando, Florida to pursue her master’s degree as she worked for three years teaching 7th and 8th grade English Language Arts.
 In this capacity, she also served as grade-team liaison, Beta club service learning advisor, and an AVID site team member.
 In 2014, Andria moved to New York to begin her charter school teaching career at Harlem Children’s Zone where she taught 7th and 8th grade English Language Arts and 6th-8th grade Reading Intervention.
 She looks forward to imparting knowledge into the minds of Unity scholars while challenging them to do their very best.

-B. Lopez Manager of Special Projects High School, Middle School
+B. Lopez Dean of Student Culture (Upper Grades) High School

 C. Abreu Spanish Teacher High School